CalHenry/job-scraper-llm-comparison/README.md

 **Why not Pandas?**

-Short answer: personal preferences.
+**Short answer**: personal preferences.

-Long answser: the design philosophy of both libraries.
+**Long answser**: the design philosophy of both libraries.

-In Pandas, we can also use method chaining, in fact, my pipeline would be very similar in Pandas with mostly the same code with different function's names.
-But it is less common and not the standard for a few reasons:
+In Pandas, we can also use method chaining, in fact, my pipeline would be very similar with mostly the same code with different function's names.
+However, it's less common and not the standard for several reasons:
 - Pandas is **eager**.
 Each operation is evaluated immediately with can result in a performance overhead since the output of each step is created, stored in memory and reused for the next action, even if we didn't declare those intermediate outputs.
 With large datasets this becomes a real issue.
 - **Harder to debug** and to understand.
 Since we don't create intermediate results, we can't easily inspect those results.
 This means that it is harder to maintain.
 - To fit better the eager execution, Pandas works best with intermediate results.

-**Why Polars is better at method chaining?**
+**Why Polars excels at method chaining:**

-- Polars has lazy execution, this allows for query optimizations.
-The entire pipeline is optimized with the Polars query optimizer and thus reduces redundant computations and improves performance.
-Game changer for large datasets.
+- **Lazy execution** enables query optimization.
+The entire pipeline is optimized by Polars' query optimizer, reducing redundant computations and improving performance—a game changer for large datasets.
-- Inspired by the amazing [Tidyverse](https://medium.com/@temiloluwa.jokotola/tidyverse-vs-pandas-numpy-who-really-cleans-up-your-data-mess-681df1300d28), Polars encourages a declarative style of programming, where we describe what we want to do rather than how to do it.
-It fits better method chaining as it allows expressing complex transformations concisely.
+- **Declarative programming style** inspired by [Tidyverse](https://medium.com/@temiloluwa.jokotola/tidyverse-vs-pandas-numpy-who-really-cleans-up-your-data-mess-681df1300d28). we describe what we want to do rather than how to do it, making method chaining more natural for expressing complex transformations concisely.
-- Polars is a newer library, written in Rust and optimized for performance, with method chaining being a fundamental part of Polars' design.
+- **Built for chaining**: Polars is a newer library, written in Rust and optimized for performance, with method chaining being a fundamental part of Polars' design.

-My dataset is very small so eager vs lazy doesn't make a difference.
-Using Pandas would have been as effective as Polars, but the code is better written in Polars in my opinion and it would be easier to adapt for huge datasets since we would only have to switch to the lazy API which is very easy to do.
+While my small dataset makes eager vs lazy execution irrelevant, Polars produces cleaner code that easily scales to larger datasets by simply switching to the lazy API.
+The expression advantage: Instead of chaining 20 sequential operations, I break transformations into modular expressions (e.g., 4 named expressions of 5 actions each).
+This approach:

+- **Reads like documentation** - Each expression's name reflects its purpose
+- **Reduces memory overhead** - Fewer intermediate outputs mean lower RAM usage
+- **Enables optimization** - Polars pre-evaluates expressions for efficient, vectorized execution

+**Result**: Cleaner, faster, more maintainable code that scales effortlessly.

 ### ⚖️ When to use each approach